AnandN2003/StocPulse/README.md

 -  Clean, scalable architecture
 -  Product-quality frontend UX

-**Important:** This is NOT a trading platform.
-It's a demonstration of real-time WebSocket communication with simulated stock prices.

 ##  Features

 - **Real-Time Updates**: Stock prices update every second without page refresh